evanwappel/conference_central/README.md

 2.1 addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending

-	I decided that users can add sessions and entire conferences to their wishlist.
+	The wishlist is similar to a list of conferences that the user is registered for.
+I used the profile class and added sessionKeysToAttend. (similar to conferenceKeysToAttend) I decided that users can add sessions and entire conferences to their wishlist.
 	Since it is only a wishlist, I made it open to all conferences.